AJ2O/aws-whitepapers-summary/12-factor.md

 - A twelve-factor app **never relies on implicit existence of system-wide packages**
 - It declares all dependencies via a **dependency declaration manifest**
-- It uses a **dependency isolation tool** during execution to ensure that no implicit dependencies "leak in" from the system
+- It uses a **dependency isolation tool** during execution to ensure that no implicit dependencies "leak in" from the surrounding system
 - Ex.
 For Python
   - Declaration: [Pip](http://www.pip-installer.org/en/latest/)
   - Isolation: [Virtualenv](http://www.virtualenv.org/en/latest/)